Hypate Project

 Research

 During this research, we have managed to create small bells using different types of lunar regolith simulants and, in parallel, terrestrial ceramic materials.
 In this way, we can carry out a comparison of the acoustic properties between the musical instruments created.
-To reach this milestone, we have used conventional and unconventional manufacturing techniques, such as microwave sintering, spark plasma sintering or ceramic 3D printing.

 Thus, the Hypate Project articulates music, musical acoustics, ceramics and planetary geology with the purpose of opening the field of study for new disciplines, such as exoacoustics or exoluthery.